the-turing-way/the-turing-way/book/website/communication/wa-comms/wa-comms-resources.md

 * [Ability Net](https://abilitynet.org.uk/) for guides to making your documents more accessible.

-* https://contrastchecker.com/ is a good website to freely check if you meet the Web Content Accessibility Guidelines (WCAG) ratings.
+* [Contrast calculator](https://contrastchecker.com/) is a good website to freely check if you meet the Web Content Accessibility Guidelines (WCAG) ratings.

-* Outlier conf (https://www.outlierconf.com/) is a good example of accessibility in conference participation fees and data experience (vs visualisation).
+* [Outlier conf](https://www.outlierconf.com/) is a good example of accessibility in conference participation fees and data experience (vs visualisation).

 * Tips to apply the FAIR principles to training materials by Garcia et al (2020) https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007854